 The TCI Assured pre-authorization portal will require travelers to submit the following information:

-A negative COVID-19 PCR test result.
-The test must be taken within 5 days prior to travel to the TCI.
+A negative COVID-19 test result (see below for acceptable test types).
+The test must be taken within 3 days prior to travel to the TCI.
 Children under the age of 10 are excluded from this requirement.

 A completed online health screening questionnaire.